NHN Corporation

-NHN Corp. is a South Korean IT company that started its business as a game company called Hangame in 1999.

-Currently, its main businesses can be categorized as cloud, fin-tech (cross-border e-commerce, payment), entertainment (game, webtoons, music) and advertisement.
+NHN Corporation is a South Korean information technology and online gaming company headquartered in Seongnam, South Korea.
+Founded in 1999 as Hangame Communications, the company originally operated the online game portal Hangame, one of the earliest and most popular web-based gaming platforms in South Korea.

+NHN was formerly part of the original NHN, a company formed through the merger of Hangame and Naver in 2000.
+Following a corporate restructuring in 2013, the online search and internet platform business was separated into Naver Corporation, while the remaining game and entertainment business was renamed NHN Entertainment.
+The company adopted its current name, NHN Corporation, in 2019.

+The company operates a wide range of businesses including online and mobile games, payment services, cloud computing, e-commerce, content distribution, and technology infrastructure.
+Its subsidiaries and affiliated services include NHN PlayArt, NHN Cloud, NHN Payco, and Comico.

 History

 It was founded in December 1999 under the name Hangame Communications, Inc. In July 2000, Hangame Communications officially merged with South Korea's largest search engine company, Naver.
 Upon the merger, the name of the company was changed to "Next Human Network", or NHN, although the two divisions continue to operate under their original brand names.
 On 1 August 2013, NHN was re-split into NHN Entertainment Corporation and Naver Corporation for strategic reasons.
-On April 1, 2019, the company name was changed to NHN again.
+On 1 April 2019, the company name was changed to NHN again.

 NHN has been focusing on cloud services since 2014.
 It launched the brand TOAST Cloud in 2014 and built its own IDC center in 2015.
-TOAST Cloud provides cloud services such as SaaS, PaaS, and IaaS.
+TOAST Cloud provides cloud services.